LLNL/mhysa/doc/Input_Files.md

     because it does not have a parabolic term.
   - unless a conservation check is required, "conservation_check" can be left out and the code will not check for conservation.
+  - "immersed_body" need not be specified if there are no immersed bodies present.
+    \b NOTE: However, if it is specified, and a file of that filename does not exist, it will result in an error.

 \section boundary_inp boundary.inp